 Anger, revenge or jealousy could also prompt someone to accuse you of being involved in a crime in which you played no part.

-But as Riverside criminal defense attorney Michael Scafiddi19 explains, "Our law firm...comprised of former police investigators and district attorneys...knows the most effective ways to investigate cases and scrutinize witnesses to ensure that your false charges are brought to light."
+But as Riverside criminal defense attorney Michael Scafiddi19 explains, "Our law firm...comprised of former police investigators and district attorneys...knows the most effective ways to investigate cases and scrutinize witnesses to fight your false aiding and abetting charges and ensure that the truth comes to light."

 If...before the commission of the charged crime(s)...you withdrew from participation by